-The business climate sentiment is at an all-time low in 2025, but the outlook is less pessimistic than last year

-The business climate represents the core of this survey, and each respondent is asked to assess the current climate from very poor to very good.
+NOTE: The number of respondents for this question was 97.
+"Don't know/Not applicable" responses are included but not shown in this figure.
+BUSINESS CLIMATE The business climate sentiment is at an all-time low in 2025, but the outlook is less pessimistic than last year The business climate represents the core of this survey, and each respondent is asked to assess the current climate from very poor to very good.
 The assessment is by nature subjective and can be impacted by several factors - many of them explored through other questions throughout the survey.
-Even so, the business climate assessment provides a valuable indication of how the perceived business climate is developing over time.

-This year, the climate index is 2.8 out of five, the fourth consecutive yearly decline, and the new worst from last year's score of 2.9.
+Even so, the business climate assessment provides a valuable indication of how the perceived It is not the business climate is developing over time.
+This year, the climate index is 2.8 out of five, the fourth consecutive yearly decline, and the new worst Trump from last year's score of 2.9.
 Small companies (2.9, down from 3.0) perceive a slightly better business climate compared to medium-sized (2.8, down from 3.0) and large companies (2.8, down from 2.8).
 Professional services companies perceive a better business climate compared to other sectors, with an index of 3.3 (up from 2.9), compared with consumer and industrial companies, at 2.8 (down from 3.2) and 2.5 (down from 2.9) respectively.
-This is in line with the findings of financial performance and forecast by size and sector.

-It is not the tariffs from Trump actually making huge impacts on us but rather fear of uncertainties for the future.
+This is in line with the findings of financial performance and forecast by size and sector. tariffs from actually making huge impacts on us but rather fear of uncertainties for the future.

-HOW DO YOU PERCEIVE THE CURRENT BUSINESS CLIMATE IN MAINLAND CHINA?
+Industrial company HOW DO YOU PERCEIVE THE CURRENT BUSINESS CLIMATE IN MAINLAND CHINA?